-The National Open University of Nigeria (NOUN) runs things a bit differently, you get to set your own study pace, which is great.
-But let’s be real, sometimes you’ll fail a course and have to retake it.
-That’s what everyone calls a carryover.
+NOUN runs things a bit differently because you get to set your study pace, which is great.
+However, it's important to acknowledge that there may be instances where you fail a course and need to retake it.

 Understanding how carryovers work at NOUN really matters.
-They can mess with your progress, the courses you can register for, and even when you graduate.
+They can cause issues with your progress, the courses you can register for, and even when you graduate.
 Here’s what you need to know: how carryovers work, how to avoid them, and what to do if you find yourself facing one.

 A carryover happens when a student fails a course, usually by scoring less than 40%, and has to sign up for it again in another semester.
 The system’s pretty flexible, so students can retake failed NOUN courses without worrying about extra penalties or strict limits.